ethanwangkangen/O1/README.md

 Location-based GPS system (by end June)

- 	One important key feature we plan to have for Darwin's Duel is to use the real-life locations of the players to facilitate the exploration of the in-game world, as well as the battling and interaction between players, similar to that of Pokemon Go.
+	One crucial feature we plan to incorporate into Darwin's Duel is the utilization of players' real-life locations to enhance the exploration of the in-game world, as well as facilitate battling and interaction between players, akin to the mechanics of Pokémon Go.

-	Through this, players are encourage to travel around in-real-life in order to explore new and diverse areas, challenge new and powerful opponenets (both players and NPCs), and obtain unique, location-specific items and pets.
-This makes the game more interesting and fun, one that cannot be won by just staying indoors and grinding hours on end.
+	By integrating real-life locations, players are incentivized to explore diverse areas, challenge formidable opponents (both players and NPCs), and acquire unique, location-specific items and pets.
+This dynamic approach adds depth and excitement to the game, ensuring that victory cannot be achieved solely by remaining indoors and grinding for hours on end.

- 	To achieve this, we plan to use Google Maps API to track the real-time location of players and utitlize this data in our in-game features.
+	To realize this vision, we intend to leverage the Google Maps API to track players' real-time locations and integrate this data into our in-game features.
+We hope that this implementation will create an immersive gaming experience that encourages outdoor exploration and fosters social interaction among players.

 Advance Combat System (by end July)

-	For a pet-battling game, the simplest battle strategy would be to use pets with high stats as well as skills that deal the most amount of damage.
+	For a pet-battling game, the simplest battle strategy would typically involve using pets with high stats and skills that deal significant damage.
+However, in Darwin's Duel, we aim to introduce complexity and depth to the battling system to prevent situations where one pet dominates all others.

+	Our plans include implementing an elemental counter system, incorporating unique skills with various effects, and introducing status conditions (both positive and negative).
+These additions will necessitate strategic thinking and lead to unpredictable outcomes in battles.
+Furthermore, we will assign action points to each skill to prevent overpowered skills from being used excessively.

+	The environment where battles take place, determined by the real-life location of the players, will also influence the strength of different pets.
+This feature will result in buffs for some pets while weakening others, adding another layer of strategy to the game.

+	Overall, our goal is to make Darwin's Duel a game that demands careful strategizing and adaptability from players.

 Proof-of-Concept